luizgfranca/synthreon/README.md

 Enter http://localhost:5173 using your browser and select any of the sample projects.

-Select the "sandbox" tool in the sidebar, and a screen containing the message "Waiting for provider..." will appear
+Select the "sandbox" tool in the sidebar, and a screen containing the message "Waiting for provider..." will appear.

-To start any of the example tool providers open another terminal window, choose the example you want to run inside the `sdk/node/example` folder and run it with `ts-node`
+To start any of the example tool providers open another terminal window, choose the example you want to run inside the `sdk/node/example` folder, and run it with `ts-node`

 For instance, here's how you would run the `ping-pong` example:
 ```bash